divjotarora/specifications/source/transactions/transactions.rst

 have been performed on this transaction, drivers MUST NOT run the abortTransaction command.

 abortTransaction is a retryable write command.
-Drivers MUST retry once after abortTransaction fails with a retryable error according to the `Retryable Writes Specification`_., regardless of whether retryWrites is set on the MongoClient or not.
+Drivers MUST retry after abortTransaction fails with a retryable error according to the `Retryable Writes Specification`_., regardless of whether retryWrites is set on the MongoClient or not.

-After the retryable write attempt, drivers MUST ignore all errors from the abortTransaction command.
+If the operation times out or fails with a non-retryable error, drivers MUST ignore all errors from the abortTransaction command.
 Errors from abortTransaction are meaningless to the application because they cannot do anything to recover from the error.
 The transaction will ultimately be aborted by the server anyway either upon reaching an age limit or when the application starts a new transaction on this session, see `Drivers ignore all abortTransaction errors <#drivers-ignore-all-aborttransaction-errors>`__.

 endSession changes
 ^^^^^^^^^^^^^^^^^^